kartoza/sawps/docs/src/user/manual/filters.md

     ## Report filter
     ![Report filter](./img/Report_filter.png)

-    1. **Report type**:The Report Type Filter is a single-select filter that allows users to filter data based on specific report types.
+    1. **Report type**: The Report Type Filter is a single-select filter that allows users to filter data based on specific report types.
 With this filter, you can easily narrow down your dataset to view data associated with a particular report type.

 ### 3. Property Filter